 Lezle continues her education through frequent seminars and training with her own dogs doing fun nose work (scent detection) and agility too!

-2013 Annual Co-President's Report from Friends of Hermon Dog Park
+2014 Annual President's Report from Friends of Hermon Dog Park

-2013 was a great year for the Friends of Hermon Dog Park.
-We hosted a variety of events and expanded our community of members, newsletter subscribers and Facebook friends (almost 700!).
-We sponsored adoption and spay/neuter events and hosted Pet Ed seminars and "Yappy Hours".
-We also shepherded maintenance projects at the park and laid the groundwork for a successful new year.
+2014 was an exciting year for Friends of Hermon Dog Park.
+We hosted a variety of fundraising events and expanded our community of members, newsletter subscribers and Facebook friends.
+We hosted Pet Ed seminars and "Yappy Hours" at the park, and laid the groundwork for a dog agility project to be installed in early 2015.

-Our volunteers are the heart of our organization –we had great support this year from many old friends and some wonderful new friends including the Academia Avance charter school and Girl Scout Troop 1955.
+Our volunteers are the heart of our organization -we had great support this year from many old friends and some wonderful new friends including the Academia Avance charter school and The Girl Scouts.
 We are truly grateful for all the help we received and know that we could not succeed without all of you.
 We are also grateful to our many donors who help keep us going.

 Copyright 2005-2013 Friends of Hermon Dog Park